xobserve/xo/datav/ui/README.md

-# ObserveX UI
+# xObserve UI

-The most important part of observex.
+The most important part of xobserve.
 It is fully customizable and programmable.

-ObserveX ui is written in React, Typescript and Vitejs.
+xObserve ui is written in React, Typescript and Vitejs.